fsprojects/Paket/docs/content/bootstrapper.md

 * The bootstrapper is silenced and only errors are displayed. `-v` can be used once to restore normal output or twice to show more details.
 * If no version is specified a default `--max-file-age` of `12` hours is used.

+### Setting version in magic mode

+You can use the all [settings listed above](#In-application-settings) with two exceptions:
+1. `paket.bootstrapper.exe.config` becomes `paket.exe.config`
+2. you can no longer use the command line to specify